hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/033_vedic_religious_ideals.md

 forming various theories, have drawn a veil between ourselves and truth.
-This is another great landmark, and we shall have to trace this ideal to the end, and see how it developed later on into that wonderful theory of Mâyâ of the Vedanta, how this veil will be the real explanation of the Vedanta, how the truth was there all the time, it was only this veil that had covered it.
+This is another great landmark, and we shall have to trace this ideal to the end, and see how it developed later on into that wonderful theory of Māyā of the Vedanta, how this veil will be the real explanation of the Vedanta, how the truth was there all the time, it was only this veil that had covered it.